 - High School GPA 3.25 (cumulative through 7 semesters of High School)

 - Current UCA students are not eligible to apply

 - Students must be classified as an international student according to UCA.

-- Students must be applying for Undergraduate admission and be degree seeking.
+- Students must be applying as a first-time entering undergraduate student and be degree seeking.

 - Students enrolled as Visiting or Transfer are not eligible to apply

 To apply for this scholarship, students should complete the admission application process and submit the following items by June 15th if applying for admission for the Fall semester (August–December) or by October 1st if applying for admission for the Spring semester (January – May).

 - Essay – Minimum of 500 words (maximum of 750 words) detailing your academic and extra-curricular experiences.
 Also include the goals you hope to achieve while studying at UCA including whether you plan to graduate from UCA.
 Please include a list of all honors, awards and scholarships you have received.

 - Letters of Recommendation – Submit at least 3 (but not more than 5) letters from people who can speak to your personal, academic, and professional characteristics.